Standards, Petitions, and Appeals

 Academic probation and Academic Dismissal are part of a process that could have serious consequences.
 Dismissal for scholastic reasons can severely restrict your choices of universities and programs in the future.
 If you are on financial aid, veteran’s assistance, or a family health insurance policy, you run the risk of losing the assistance unless you take steps to improve your academic standing.
-If you are unsure of your academic standing we recommend that you visit with an advisor/counselor as soon as possible.
-Please take advantage of the assistance and guidance that can be provided by your academic advisors and counselors so that you can avoid a more serious situation in the future.
+If you are unsure of your academic standing we recommend that you visit with an advisor as soon as possible.
+Please take advantage of the assistance and guidance that can be provided by your certified advisor so that you can avoid a more serious situation in the future.

 What is Academic Probation?